containeroo/SyncFlaer/README.md

   # global Cloudflare API token
   # you can set the value directly in config file
   apiToken: abc
-  # or by using an env variable using the 'env:' prefix
+  # or by using an environment variable using the 'env:' prefix
-  # apiToken: env:CF_API_TOKEN  # in this case the contents of $CF_API_TOKEN env variable will be used as the value
+  # apiToken: env:CF_API_TOKEN  # in this case the contents of $CF_API_TOKEN environment variable will be used as the value
   # a list of Cloudflare zone names
   zoneNames:
     - example.com